denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 <img src="./Media/review_14.png" width="1000">

 ## 5. Tests
-To make sure the implementation is working as expected, I executed several tests by running the script in the `CI/CD` workflow on GitHub Actions.
+To make sure the implementation is working as expected, I executed several tests by running the script in the `CI/CD` workflow on `GitHub Actions`.

 <img src="./Media/test_automate_1.png" width="1000">